-Just along from An Sugan is their beautiful guesthouse, which has recently been re-opened after having been extended and completely renovated
+Just along from An Sugan is their beautiful guesthouse, which was recently extended and completely renovated

 It is a lovely old house and the amount of TLC devoted to it is immediately obvious on arrival – when you see the charming mixture of antiques and quirky modern ideas in the décor, and all the local references and information for guests, there is no doubting the personal interest that the O’Crowleys have taken in the project.

 The seven rooms include some that are suitable for families, or up to three friends travelling together, and all are individually decorated with stylish contemporary décor.
 Although all are shower-only, the well designed en-suite bathrooms are a good size and well finished - and there are flat screen TVs, hairdryers, iron/trouser press and tea & coffee making facilities in all rooms.